zilliz-bootcamp/milvus_benchmark/performance_benchmark.md

 Refer to [https://medium.com/@milvusio/how-to-choose-an-index-in-milvus-4f3d15259212](https://medium.com/@milvusio/how-to-choose-an-index-in-milvus-4f3d15259212) to learn how to choose indexes.

+# Test results

-[SiFT1m test result](Performance_bench.md# sift1m): In this test, the first 1,000,000 vectors from the sift1B data set are selected.
+[SiFT1m test result](Performance_bench.md): In this test, the first 1,000,000 vectors from the sift1B data set are selected.

-[SiFT10m test results](Performance_bench.md# sift10m): In this test, the first 10,000,000 vectors from the sift1B dataset are selected.
+[SiFT10m test results](Performance_bench.md): In this test, the first 10,000,000 vectors from the sift1B dataset are selected.

-[Results of the SIFT100M test](Performance_bench.md# sift100m): In this test, the first 100,000,000 vectors from the sift1B dataset are selected.
+[Results of the SIFT100M test](Performance_bench.md): In this test, the first 100,000,000 vectors from the sift1B dataset are selected.

 In this test, the data was imported into Milvus in batches of 100,000, and the import time of 100,000 128-dimensional vectors was approximately  : 2S